-Born to a musical family in Corsicana, Texas in 1973, Sparks was playing organ in the Sixth Avenue Baptist Church at age six.
-“My mother was a gospel organist and pianist at church, so she was showing me all of the popular church hymns of the day,” he recalls.
-“And then my daddy was pushing the jazz thing.
-He was a trumpeter and a straight bebop man.
-Dizzy Gillespie was his favorite trumpet player but he also loved Sonny Stitt, Sonny Rollins, Dexter Gordon and Count Basie, so I grew up with all that music.
-Later on he turned me on to Miles Davis and would always play Kind of Blue for me.
-And he also turned me on to Jimmy Smith and Jimmy McGriff, which is how I learned to play organ.
-Also, my daddy was a big Albert King, Albert Collins, B.B.
-King and Freddie King guy.
-So he got me into the blues too.”
+Sparks was born in 1973 in Corsicana, Texas, into a musical family and was playing the organ at Sixth Avenue Baptist Church by the age of six.
+“My mom was a gospel organist and pianist at the church, so she showed me all the popular church songs of the day,” he recalls.
+“And then my dad pushed the jazz thing.
+He was a trumpet player and a pure bebop man.
+Dizzy Gillespie was his favorite trumpeter, but he also loved Sonny Stitt, Sonny Rollins, Dexter Gordon and Count Basie, so I grew up listening to all that music.
+Later, he introduced me to Miles Davis and used to play Kind of Blue for me.
+He also introduced me to Jimmy Smith and Jimmy McGriff, and that’s how I learned to play the organ.
+Also, my daddy was a big fan of Albert King, Albert Collins, B.B.
+King and Freddie King.
+That’s how he got me interested in the blues, too.”